haffuz01/Chedule/README.md

 # Chedule
 ## What it is
-Process scheduling algorithm simulator written in c.
+Chedule (C-schedule) is a Process scheduling algorithm simulator written in c.
 This is a sample project made for educational purposes.
 It could be useful for learning and understanding the following process scheduling algorithms.
 1. First come first serve
 2. Shortest job first
 3. Preemptive shortest job first